 Early Notables of the Walas family (pre 1700)

-Distinguished members of the family include Sir Thomas Wale (1303-1352), an English soldier and co-founder of the Knight of the Garter; William de Wall, the knight who accompanied Strongbow; Saint John Wall, O.F.M., (1620-1679), an English Catholic Franciscan friar, apprehended under suspicion of being a party to the Titus Oates plot...
-Another 60 words (4 lines of text) are included under the topic Early Walas Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Sir Thomas Wale (1303-1352), an English soldier and co-founder of the Knight of the Garter; William de Wall, the knight who accompanied Strongbow; Saint John Wall, O.F.M., (1620-1679), an English Catholic Franciscan friar, apprehended under suspicion of being a party to the Titus Oates plot, was executed and later honored...
+Another 55 words (4 lines of text) are included under the topic Early Walas Notables in all our PDF Extended History products and printed products wherever possible.